smoothtom/numeral-system-converter/README.md

 * Binary to octal conversion
 * Octal to binary conversion
 * Hexadecimal to Decimal conversion
+* Hexadecimal to Octal conversion
-* Hexadecimal to Octal conversion --> in progress
+* Hexadecimal to Binary --> in Progress

 * a setup function which navigate through this programm